-The package contains the examples and tests directories; both of them are further divided into fileread and pagen subdirectories.
+The package contains a samples directory, divided in two subdirs simple and advanced; both of them are further divided into fileread and pdegen subdirectories.
 Their purpose is as follows:

-examples contains a set of simple example programs with a predefined choice of preconditioners, selectable via integer values.
+simple contains a set of simple example programs with a predefined choice of preconditioners, selectable via integer values.
 These are intended to get acquainted with the multilevel preconditioners available in AMG4PSBLAS.

-tests contains a set of more sophisticated examples that will allow the user, via the input files in the runs subdirectories, to experiment with the full range of preconditioners implemented in the package.
+advanced contains a set of more sophisticated examples that will allow the user, via the input files in the runs subdirectories, to experiment with the full range of preconditioners implemented in the package.